Pamplona Solo Travel 1 Day Itinerary

 Pamplona from Barcelona

-This itinerary also works if you are doing solo travel from Barcelona to San Sebastian and want one day in Pamplona.
+This itinerary also works for one day in Pamplona if you are traveling from Barcelona to San Sebastian.

 However, it is over 4 hours from Barcelona to Pamplona, so I recommend taking the train.
 You can always choose the bus from Pamplona to San Sebastian.